 Do I need to sharpen my Parang?

-Like any other machete, your Parang will need to be sharpened from time to time.
+Like any other machete, your best Parang will need to be sharpened from time to time.
 However, the curved blade makes this more difficult than a traditional machete.
 You may want to consider investing in a sharpening kit specifically designed for Parangs.

 How do I care for my Parang?